Pal Joey - Vera Simpson's Mansion - 1

 The Barbary Coast bandleader tells Joey and Linda that they have landed a gig "at a society party on Nob Hill" at the mansion owned by Vera Prentice-Simpson (Rita Hayworth), a wealthy socialite widow.
 (But as we are about to find out, it wasn't on Nob Hill ...)

 Then ...
 The guests roll up to the mansion by way of a large circular driveway with a grassy knoll in the middle.
 In the distance off to the right are a cluster of buildings on top of a hill.

 ... and Now, but this mansion doesn't exist and never has.
-It's a sneaky matte painting insertion.
-For the bottom half of the frame above the parking activity was filmed at the Coit Tower car park on Telegraph Hill.
+For the bottom half of the frame above the parking activity was filmed at the Coit Tower car park on Telegraph Hill then a sneaky matte painting of the mansion was added in the upper half.
 The matching recent photo below of Coit Tower shows a statue of Christopher Columbus on the knoll (why? ... he never set foot in North America), erected in 1957 not long after the movie was filmed.

 ... an aerial view ... this vintage aerial of Pioneer Park shows Coit Tower and the car park before the statue was installed.
 As we will see later in the movie there's a scene on Mrs Simpson's patio that was filmed on the lawn to the right of the tower.
 So the Coit Tower site itself (map) was the virtual location of Vera Simpson's mansion.